 Bristol has an excellent public transport network.
 On average, students spend around £74 per month on transportation.
 This includes buses and trains, offering easy access to the entire city and beyond.

-Grocery prices in Bristol are similar to those in other cities in the UK.
+Grocery prices in Bristol are similar to other cities in the UK.
 A weekly shop for one person can cost around £35-£40, while a family of four can expect to pay around £100 per week.
 There are also many affordable options, such as discount supermarkets and local markets, where you can find fresh produce at lower prices.